Logo

 • Are there any overly permissive rules, such as rules with more than 1,000 IP addresses allowed in the source or destination? (you might want a number smaller than 1,000.
 It’s best practice to keep it around 25.)

 Next, ask about risk and compliance.
-Tools like SecureTrack+ can help answer these questions:
+Firewall audit tools, like SecureTrack+, can help answer these questions:

-• Are there any rules that violate our corporate security policy, including SOX and PCI DSS?
+• Are there any rules that violate our corporate security policy or any other data protection compliance requirements, including SOX and PCI DSS?

 • Are there any rules that allow risky services inbound from the Internet, such as those affecting network security?